Model Selection for Generic Contextual Bandits: Model selection for generic contextual bandits

 From the above discussion, since $f^* \in \mathcal{F}_{d^*}$, the regret of an \emph{adaptive} contextual bandit algorithm should depend on the function class $\mathcal{F}_{d^*}$.
 However, we do not know $d^*$, and our goal is to propose adaptive algorithms such that the regret depends on the \emph{actual} problem complexity $\mathcal{F}_{d^*}$.
 First, let us write the realizability assumption with the nested function classes.

-\begin{assumption} [Realizability] There exists $1 \leq d^{*} \leq M$, and a predictor $f^* \in \mathcal{F}_{d^*}$, such that $\mathbb{E}[r_t(a)|x] = f^*(x,a)$, for all $x$ and $a$. \end{assumption}
+\begin{assumption} [Realizability] There exists $1 \leq d^{*} \leq M$, and a predictor $f^* \in \mathcal{F}_{d^*}$, such that $\mathbb{E}[r_t(a)|x_t = x] = f^*(x,a)$, for all $x \in \mathcal{X}$ and $a \in \mathcal{A}$. \end{assumption}

 Furthermore, in order to identify the correct model class within the given $M$ hypothesis classes, we also require the following separability condition.
-Note that similar separability condition is also witnessed in \cite{krishnamurthy2021optimal}.
+The motivation of the separability comes from the following negative result.

+Very recently, \cite{marinov2021pareto} provides a negative answer to the open problem of \cite{foster2020open}, showing that it is not possible to obtain a regret which is order-wise identical to an oracle who knows the true model class $\mathcal{F}_{d^*}$.
+Specifically, \cite{marinov2021pareto} shows that there always exists an instance where the regret in the smallest realizable class is (order-wise) larger than of an oracle.